Albuquerque Balloon Festival, New Mexico 6 Days

 Biking trails - Santa Fe is rated “One of America's Top Mountain Bike Towns” You will find miles of delightful singletrack in and around town.

-Santa Fe is 7,000 feet high, so the air is thinner.
-It takes about 1-2 days to get used to it.
-Drinking plenty of water helps.
+Santa Fe sits at 7,000 feet, so the air is thinner.
+It usually takes 1–2 days to adjust.
+Drink plenty of water.

 Overnight: Santa Fe